Where is Nepal located?

 - Annapurna Mount(8091m)

 Last but not least, Nepal is known for its great food and its peacefulness for those who are interested in relaxing and rejuvenating themselves.
 Not to mention that Nepal has an activity for everyone, whether you are an adventurer or not.
-A traveller could try biking over the mountains, trekking the Himalayas, paragliding over Pokhara, zip-lining, or bungee jumping if he/she wishes.
+A traveler could try biking over the mountains, trekking the Himalayas, paragliding over Pokhara, zip-lining, or bungee jumping if he/she wishes.
 All of this makes our agency the collaboration of Nepal Wilderness Trek able to offer the most reasonable prices.